+Best Science Toys & Games For Babies, Toddlers & Kids 2016.
+The products listed here may contain small parts that are choking hazards for children!
 Toys can pose a hazard to babies and young children – they can choke, suffocate, or otherwise harm the child.
 Young children explore their world by putting things in their mouths, but children under three years of age do not have a well-developed coughing reflex and will choke easily on small items.

 All children, regardless of age, need close supervision with any toys to help prevent accidents from happening.
+Adult supervision is required at all times!
+Always follow the manufacturer's guidelines for age appropriateness as shown on the product's official packaging.
 DIY science toys.
 St Olave's Grammar School Virtual Learning Environment.
 Kinetic Sand Recipe.
 By Anne Marie Helmenstine, Ph.D.
 Updated October 30, 2016.
 Kinetic sand is a sand that sticks to itself, so you can form clumps and mold it with your hands.
 It's also easy to clean up because it sticks to itself.
 Kinetic sand is an example of a dilatant or non-Newtonian fluid that increases its viscosity under stress.
 You may be familiar with another non-Newtonian fluid, oobleck.
-Toys and Chemistry - American Chemical Society.
-NCW2005.
-Toys and Chemistry - American Chemical Society.
-Simple toys make learning science fun.
-India has sent most of its children to school by opening more schools and increasing enrolment.
+Oobleck resembles a liquid until you squeeze or punch it, and then it feels solid.

+As well as trying to make science fun, I also try to make most of our activities accessible to everyone by only using equipment you already have at home.
 I’ve bought funnels, measuring cylinders and magnets, but not much else.
 Science at home is such a great way to get all the family involved in exciting activities and you can all learn together.
-DIY Nature Explorer Kit: Bugs - Non-Toy Gifts.
-Your Mother Was a Chemist.
-Your mother really was a chemist.
+I often find that one activity leads to another as the children ask more and more questions.